 Determine what field measurements must be made; and

-Identify transportation mode to reach the location (boat, truck, etc.).
+Identify transportation mode to reach the location (boat, truck, etc.) and reserve appropriate vehicles and/or vessels

 Calculate the total number of each container types (both preserved and unpreserved).

 Determine the total number of sampling equipment sets (tubing, mixing trays, coring devices, etc.) that will be needed for the sampling event.